 Watch Alliance for Justice, Senator Amy Klobuchar (D-MN), and Dale Ho, ACLU’s Voting Rights Director discuss the historic role of the federal judiciary during this unprecedented election.
-Guy-Uriel Charles, Edward and Ellen Schwarzman Professor of Law, Duke University School of Law, will moderate the conversation.
+Guy-Uriel Charles, Edward and Ellen Schwarzman Professor of Law, Duke University School of Law, moderated the conversation.

 Holding Court: A Conversation with Alliance for Justice, Senator Jeff Merkley, and Kristen Clarke

 States Fight Back: a discussion on protecting our right to protest, organize, and safely vote in the Trump era

 September 9, 2020

 Speakers: Sen.Jeff Merkley (D-OR); Kristen Clarke, President and Executive Director of the Lawyers’ Committee for Civil Rights Under Law; Nan Aron, President, Alliance for Justice; Leah Litman, Assistant Professor of Law at University of Michigan Law School and Co-Host of the Strict Scrutiny Podcast.